Amii-Open-Source/awesome-amii-hpc/README.md

 * [Compute Canada: Flax](https://docs.alliancecan.ca/wiki/Flax) - Introduction and tutorial of Flax, a neural network library and ecosystem for JAX that is designed for flexibility, including the guidance of using jax.pmap.

 # Slurm
-## module 4 - Preemption and checkpointing
+## Module 4 - Preemption and checkpointing
 * [Compute Canada: Checkpoints](https://docs.alliancecan.ca/wiki/Points_de_contr%C3%B4le/en) - A tutorial of creating and loading a checkpoint.
 * [Compute Canada: Machine Learning tutorial](https://docs.alliancecan.ca/wiki/Tutoriel_Apprentissage_machine/en#Checkpointing_a_long-running_job) - A toturial of checkpointing a long-running job.
 * [Tensorflow: Checkpoint guide](https://www.tensorflow.org/guide/checkpoint) - Guidance for training checkpoints while using Tensorflow.